Fire and rescue services

 More information:

-Dual citizenship is recognised in Gabon.
+Dual nationality is recognised in Gabon.

 Help for dual nationals can be limited if local authorities consider you a Gabonese citizen.
 Travel on your Australian passport.